 Isn’t your family your most valuable asset?
 Don’t you want your family to have the protection that a good estate plan can provide?
 If the cost is preventing you from making an appointment, compare the cost of an estate plan against money you have spent on things for yourself such as a flat screen TV, furniture, swimming pool, computer system, hi-fi system, car or SUV, boat, country club membership, jewelry, art and other “toys” or expensive items.
 Don’t spend more on “stuff” than you do to protect your family if something happens to you.

-Gold Estate Plan ($1,247 for a single person or $1,497 for a couple) complete our Gold Estate Plan questionnaire.
+2. To buy our Gold Estate Plan ($1,247 for a single person or $1,497 for a couple) complete our Gold Estate Plan questionnaire.

-Platinum Estate Plan that includes a revocable living trust ($2,997 for a single person or $3,497 for a couple) complete our Platinum Estate Plan questionnaire.
-People who bought a Gold LLC for you there is a $500 discount.
+3. To buy our Platinum Estate Plan that includes a revocable living trust ($2,997 for a single person and $3,497 for a couple) complete our Platinum Estate Plan questionnaire.
+People who bought a Gold LLC from us get a $500 discount.

 If you have any questions about Arizona estate planning, the process, fees or anything else, call Richard C. Keyt at 480-664-7472 or his father Richard Keyt at 480-664-7478.
 There is no charge for inquiries about estate planning or estate planning documents.